openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### 2026 Financial Forecast

 We have forecasted a total of $450,000 which consists of commitments from our Platinum and Gold Members Microsoft and Igalia, an investment from the Sovereign Tech Agency, and an anticipated $10,000 in community donations from Open Collective and GitHub Sponsors.
-While our forecasted expenses are down from 2025 to $600,000 OWD is forecasting a budget deficit.
+While our forecasted expenses are down from 2025 to $600,000, OWD is forecasting a budget deficit.

 We're working on closing this $140,000 gap with additional grant applications, special project funding, and new Member support.
-Becoming a supporting member of Open Web Docs offers benefits in addition to supporting core web platform documentation and engineering. **If your organization would be interested in helping us close this short deficit by becoming a Member or making a one-time donation, please email [florian@openwebdocs.org](mailto:florian@openwebdocs.org).**
+Becoming a supporting member of Open Web Docs offers benefits in addition to supporting core web platform documentation and engineering. **If your organization would be interested in helping us close this short deficit by becoming a [Member](https://openwebdocs.org/membership/) or making a one-time [donation](https://opencollective.com/open-web-docs/donate?interval=oneTime&amount=500&name=&legalName=&email=), please email [florian@openwebdocs.org](mailto:florian@openwebdocs.org).**

 ## Gratitude for our Individual Supporters in 2025